mazherhussain926/camera-app/README.md

 - Can access Local Album of device
 - Can take pictures using flash light and without flash light
 - Can save picture to local device
+- Can zoom in and zoom out image
 ## APK file link
 https://expo.dev/artifacts/eas/b5cdvyjNzadUQurb9jDN2E.apk